Mount Pleasant Cemetery

 The authorities acceded to the villagers’ request, while at the same time enacting legislation which permitted the owners of Potter’s Field to become a not-for-profit entity called the Toronto General Burying Grounds Trust (a name subsequently changed to Toronto Trust Cemeteries, then to Commemorative Services of Ontario and, in 1998, to the present Mount Pleasant Group of Cemeteries) with the authority to acquire land for cemetery purposes.
 Members of the new Trust acted quickly to acquire a fifteen-acre cemetery on the west bank of the Don River at the end of Winchester Street that had been started a few years earlier by a private syndicate.

-Unable to come up with the full $16,000 purchase price, three of the Trustees offered to lend the Trust $15,000 while the Trust itself contributed the remaining $1,000, all the non-profit organization had on hand.
+Unable to come up with the full $16,000 purchase price, three of the Trustees offered to lend the Trust $15,000 while the Trust itself contributed the remaining $1,000, all the non-profit organisation had on hand.
 The Necropolis, as the new cemetery was called, became part of the Toronto General Burying Grounds Trust on July 11, 1855.
 To comply with the government’s order that the old Potter’s Field be closed and the remains therein re-interred elsewhere, the Trust offered the relatives of those buried in the old cemetery new plots in the Necropolis.
 Many families took advantage of the offer and soon most of the remains in Potter’s Field were re-interred in the Trust’s new cemetery on the banks of the Don.

 As the population of the city continued to grow (42,000 inhabitants in 1855, 47,000 just a decade later), so too did the number of “dear departed.”
 As a result, it wasn’t long before the capacity of the Necropolis was, too, being taxed.
 Anticipating future needs, the Trust began actively seeking out additional land on which to develop a new cemetery in 1872.